Formation of the solid-state high-order harmonic generation plateau through destructive interference: Summary and conclusion

 Another critical issue is that decoherence due to coupling to other degrees of freedom (e.g., phonons or environment) might spoil the delicate destructive-interference effect observed in this work.
 In fact, studies showed that the decreased harmonic yield for intraband harmonics, found for example in Refs. \cite{bauer_high-harmonic_2018,JuerssBauer2019}, is not observed or less prominent if a finite, \textit{ad hoc} dephasing time is introduced \cite{Yue2020,Ma2022_HHG_SSH} in the Lindblad or semiconductor Bloch equations for the density matrix.
 Whether the decrease in the interband harmonic yield found in our present study survives dephasing will be examined in future work.
-Anyhow, it is useful to first understand the relatively simple and ``clean'' time-dependent Schr\"odinger results before introducing manually relaxation times.
+Due to numerous other works that show an amplitude-dependent cutoff in HHG from solids (e.g. \cite{Semiclassical_many_elec,gaarde_HHG,PhysRevX.7.021017,NavarretePRA2019}), we assume the effect can still be observed to a certain extend if dephasing is included.
+Additionally, the before mentioned local maximum in the harmonic yield around the maximal band gap may be destroyed or weakened if dephasing is included.
+Anyhow, it is useful to first understand the relatively simple and ``clean'' time-dependent Schr\"odinger results before introducing relaxation times.

 Finally, we note that we also found a drop in the harmonic yield at certain energies for the two-dimensional Haldane model \cite{Haldane_1988} if the sampling of the BZ was sufficiently high.
 It thus appears that the effect is rather general and not restricted to the one-dimensional SSH-model.